 192.168.1.1 – Router Login

-192.168.1.1 is a Class C – Private IP Address assigned to most routers by default from the manufacturer for administration purposes.
-When you type the address in your browser’s address bar; and if you’ve got this as your default gateway then you should be able to login to the administration console; if not then most browsers automatically re-direct you to search engine, this may be the case if your settings have changed from the factory settings.
-Apart from 192.168.1.1 you can also have a different private ip address as your default gateway so if you were looking to access the router’s administration via 192.168.1.1 and were not able to get into it then you can use the command below to find out your default gateway first and then type the address in the address bar to access it.
+192.168.1.1 is a Class C – Private IP Address that is usually assigned to most routers by default by the manufacturer for administration purposes.
+When you type the address into your browser’s address bar, if you have it set as your default gateway, you should be able to log in to the administration console.
+If not, most browsers automatically direct you to a search engine.
+This might happen if your settings have changed from the factory settings.
+Apart from 192.168.1.1, you could have a different private IP address as your default gateway.
+Therefore, if you’re trying to access the router’s administration via 192.168.1.1 and are unable to do so, you can use the command below to first find out your default gateway.
+Then, type the address into the address bar to access it.

 2015-11-08_105608